centaur09/Line-tracking-robot/README.md

 # Line-tracking-robot
+Dear,
 This is arduino microcontroller based robot, here Infrared sensor was used to track/follow line.
 All the codes are available in .ino file formate.
-Have great day, Happy Learning.
+Have great day,
+Happy Learning.